All Episodes

 Appreciate it a lot.

-The the Tenth Amendment foundation at which every state and every individual occupying those states can say, Wait, a cotton pick and minute.
+The 10th Amendment foundation at which every state and every individual occupying those states can say, wait, a cotton pick in minute.

-Anything that that is not in the Constitution that in that gives uh Congress a power to do is left to the states and to the people.
+Anything that is not in the Constitution that gives Congress a power to do is left to the states and to the people.

-And it's uh it's a self-serving plug and so it's a service for you as well.
+And it's a self-serving plug, and it's a service for you as well.

-Uh every once in a blue moon, I'll and and smoke escapes from the laptop when I do this.
+Every once in a blue moon, and smoke escapes from the laptop when I do this, I'm about to give you my Twitter info.

 It's real hard to figure out.

-Because I just moments ago posted something, reposted it, in fact, uh something I put a couple of days ago, which was my conversation with Greg Abbott, the attorney general of Texas, one of the attorneys general, courageously taking this battle of the courts and saying, Wait a minute, commerce clause?
+Because I just moments ago posted something, reposted in, in fact, something I put a couple of days ago, which was my conversation with Greg Abbott, the Attorney General of Texas, one of the Attorneys General, courageously taking this battle of the courts and saying, wait a minute, Commerce Clause, get out of here.

-Uh uh the supremacy clause that uh federal law outstrips uh state law.
+The supremacy clause that federal law outstrips state law.

-Well, yeah, that that's that's essentially so that uh one state doesn't give us a a tr uh a voting age of twelve or uh or or one other state uh you know decide to do something else that's against the Bill of Rights.
+Well, yeah, that's essentially so that one state doesn't give us a voting age of 12 or one other state decide to do something else that's against the Bill of Rights.

 But that presumes that the federal law is constitutional.

-That doesn't mean that the the Congress can pass any cockamany thing they want that's not even constitutional and use it to trump a state's wishes.
+That doesn't mean that the Congress can pass any cockamamy thing they want that's not even constitutional and use it to trump a state's wishes.

-It says, reposted for the Rush audience, my chat with Texas A. G. Greg Abbott on his challenge to Obamacare uh Obamacare.
+It says, reposted for the rush audience, my chat with Texas AG, Greg Abbott on his challenge to Obamacare.

 Yours for the perusal there in my world of Twitter.